 Rainbow Patches & Puddles

-Keep an eye out for little rainbow-edged patches on the street.
-This is an indication of an oil patch.
-Never brake or corner in the center of the roadway at intersections, as this is where autos leave the majority of their drippings.
+Keep an eye out for little rainbow-edged puddles, indicating oil slicks.
+Never brake or corner in or near these.
 Make an effort to notice metal surfaces such as manhole covers or steel-grid bridge decks, painted traffic markings, or wet leaves, as they all become very slick when wet.

 As fun as it may be to bash through puddles, avoid them.
-More than one cyclist has broken a wheel on a submerged pothole—or submarined into a construction pit that appeared to be a harmless stretch of standing water.
+More than one cyclist has broken a wheel on a submerged pothole or other obstacle!

 Watch Those Corners

-Cornering in the rain can be tricky and dangerous.
-Shift as much of your weight on the outside pedal as possible.
-Use body English to keep the bike more upright when cornering.
-Lean your body more than the bike.
+Cornering in the rain can be tricky.
+To maximize safety, shift as much of your weight onto the outside pedal as possible.
+Use body English to keep the bike more upright when cornering, leaning your body more than the bike.
 By doing this, you will be able to corner with a reasonable amount of speed, as the body will tend to remain balanced over the bike when the tires slide over painted lines and unseen oil patches.